 - Establishing a special needs trust – The special needs trust you create will be based on the unique circumstances involved, including the source of assets and when it is established.
 This includes self-funded or first-party trusts in which assets already belonging to a beneficiary are placed in the trust, or third-party trusts which place assets into the trust from parents, relatives, or other parties.
 A trust created during the life of the beneficiary and the grantor is called an “inter-vivos” trust, and a trust created upon the death of a grantor is referred to as a “testamentary trust.”
 Placing assets into a special needs trust is also a matter dependent on the unique facts at hand.

-Hendershot, Cannon & Hisey, P.C.: Proven Estate Planning Attorneys
+Hendershot, Cowart & Hisey, P.C.: Proven Estate Planning Attorneys